jenineharris/ocp-perceived-weight/README.md

 # Oral Contraceptive Use and Perceived Weight

-This repository will contain the R statistical code used to import the data and conduct all analyses so that interested colleagues can reproduce our results and/or build on our work.
+This repository contains the R statistical code to fully reproduce the statistical analyses for our manuscript currently under review:

+Smith H, Harris J.K.
+Investigating the Association Between Oral Contraceptive Use and Perceived Weight.